 Training in the Substance Use Disorders and Intervention Development area includes clinical and research training on interventions for adults with substance use disorders and associated psychiatric and medical conditions.

-With clinical supervision with Dr. Gruber, fellows' outpatient clinical training is based in the Division of Substance Abuse and Addiction Medicine (DSAAM) at Zuckerberg San Francisco General.
+Fellows' outpatient clinical training is based in the Division of Substance Abuse and Addiction Medicine (DSAAM) at Zuckerberg San Francisco General.
 DSAAM provides state-of-the-art substance use disorders treatment integrated with mental health and medical services, with an emphasis on understanding and treating clients within the context of their culture.
-Fellows provide culturally and trauma informed psychological assessment, psychotherapy, consultation, and supervision integrated in the Opiate Treatment Outpatient Program, which provides methadone and buprenorphine services in clinic, primary care, and van sites, and in the Positive Health Practice, which provides HIV primary care, and in psychiatric outpatient clinics (e.g. Alliance Health Project).
+Fellows provide culturally and trauma informed psychological assessment, psychotherapy, consultation, and supervision integrated in the Opiate Treatment Outpatient Program, which provides methadone and buprenorphine services in clinic, primary care, and van sites, in the Positive Health Practice, which provides HIV primary care, and/or in psychiatric outpatient clinics (e.g. Alliance Health Project).
 Most patients have HIV, Hepatitis C, chronic pain, cardiovascular or other chronic medical conditions.
 Many have co-occurring stimulant use, post-traumatic stress, affective, psychotic, or personality disorders.
 Patients include large proportions of African-American, Latino, and Asian Pacific Islander individuals, as well as large proportions of gay, lesbian, bisexual, and gender diverse individuals.
-These programs have been the site of over 60 funded research investigations of psychological, social, and biologically-based treatment innovations, and welcome research led by fellows.
+These programs have been the site of over 60 funded research investigations of psychological, social, and biologicallybased treatment innovations, and welcomeresearch led by fellows.

-Fellows work with Dr. Flentje as their primary research mentor in the Sexual and Gender Minority Health Equity Lab that she leads at the Alliance Health Project.
-They may also work with Dr. Sorensen as their research co-mentor.
+Fellows work with Dr. Flentje as their primary research mentor in the Sexual and Gender MinorityHealth Equity Lab and at the Alliance Health Project.
 Fellows conduct research identifying underlying contributors to and developing interventions for substance use among sexual and gender minority populations.
 Fellows gain experience conducting clinically relevant research in clinical settings serving diverse urban patient populations.
 Fellows have the opportunity to develop and test improved psychological interventions for substance use disorders and related psychological or medical problems.
-Fellows may contribute to existing studies and develop their own research using intramural or extramural funding.
+Fellows may contribute to existing studies and develop their own research using intramural or extramural funding..